3 things to do differently to ensure your child achieves academic excellence

-Helping your children with their schoolwork throughout the distance learning periods of 2020 was an unprecedented challenge for most.
+Helping your children with their schoolwork throughout the distance learning periods of the COVID-19 pandemic was an unprecedented challenge for most.
 But as a teacher, it was clear to me and my colleagues that your adaptability in becoming co-educators for your kids marked last year with a glimmer of positivity for the future.

-While it may not currently feel like it was successful, I’m certain that this is how history will look back on the momentous year: A year in which parents and carers set up powerful connections with their children's schools and education.
+While it may not currently feel like it was successful, I’m certain that this is how history will look back on the momentous time: A period in which parents and carers set up powerful connections with their children’s schools and education.

 - You would have gained a far greater understanding of how your children learn, whether or not you felt they achieved under your guidance at home